-We tested the appropriateness of management's capture of the impacts of COVID - 19 through assessing the rationale for changes to the assumptions applied.
+We tested the appropriateness of management's capture of the impacts of the current inflation levels.
 We obtained support for this where available or considered and challenged the basis of management's estimate.

 We reviewed the impairment disclosures made by management to check compliance with the requirements of applicable accounting standards and agreed the disclosures to supporting evidence.